meek2100/gitwatch/README.md

 | `-S`   | _None_        | _None_                 | **Syslog.** Logs all messages to syslog (daemon mode) instead of stdout/stderr.                                                    |
 | `-v`   | _None_        | _None_                 | **Verbose.** Enables verbose logging for debugging (`set -x` if not using syslog).                                                 |
 | `-V`   | _None_        | _None_                 | **Version.** Prints version information and exits.                                                                                 |

+### Security Considerations

+**Arbitrary Code Execution via `-c`**

+The `-c` (custom command) flag is a powerful feature that executes arbitrary shell commands.
+This is by design, but it carries inherent security risks, especially if `gitwatch` is run as a privileged user or in an environment where the repository content (which could be pulled from a remote) is not fully trusted.

+**Warning:** Only use the `-c` flag with trusted commands.
+Never run `gitwatch` as root if watching a repository that could be modified by untrusted users.

 ### Behavior Notes